alex-tsbk/terraform-aws-asg-dns-discovery/README.md

 ## Technical Details
-Package is composed of small applications:
+Package is composed of applications:
 1. Firs application augments your ASGs with [lifecycle hooks](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) and listens for ASG Lifecycle events.
 As EC2 instances transition to/from `InService` states changes are handled and DNS records updated according to configuration specified.
 1. Second application is 'reconciliation' service.
 It uses the same codebase, but runs at specified cadence and reconciles state of your ASGs with DNS records.
-If any drift is found - updates DNS records.
+If any drift is found - updates DNS records accordingly.

 The following DNS providers supported:
 * Route53